 To be an island should not be a problem but a pillar of development!

-This was the strong message delivered by the CPMR Island Commission outgoing President, Vasco Cordeiro on 9 March 2017.
+This was the strong message delivered by CPMR President Vasco Cordeiro (and President of Azores Government) on 9 March 2017.
 He also said: “we must speak very clearly and very loudly about the islands’ needs.”

 The CPMR Island Commission’s AGM 2017 was hosted on Gozo, Malta’s smaller island, and brought together island regions from the North to the South of Europe to look at the future of Cohesion Policy post-2020.